0c0w3/cookie-restrictions-strict-list-study/README.md

-# Cookie Restrictions Strict List Study
+# Enhanced Tracking Protection Study

-This addon is a Shield study based on https://github.com/nhnt11/multipreffer.
+This addon is a Shield study based on https://github.com/mozilla/cookie-restrictions-strict-list-study

-See https://bugzilla.mozilla.org/show_bug.cgi?id=1522309 for details on the study.
+See https://bugzilla.mozilla.org/show_bug.cgi?id=1532678 for details on the study.